-Staff parking is south of the gym and north of the school.
+Staff parking is south of the gym, north of the school, and east of the school.
 Students should not park in these areas.

 Supplies

 Each pupil is expected to supply himself/herself with paper, notebooks, pencils, pens, Kleenex, etc. and any special items required in specific classes.
 The pupil must make it his/her responsibility to have these items where and when needed.
 This will greatly facilitate the operation of all classes and assure the pupil's success in all his/her work.